nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 3.2.1.
 Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message containing a link to this user guide.

 Format: `help`